JensKanstrupLarsen/safeP4R/README.md

 4. run `make network`.

 ### Testing the effect of running the examples
-All of the examples affect the connectivity of the network to some degree.
+All of the examples described below affect the connectivity of the network to some degree.
-To verify that the examples have had any effect, the `ping` command can be used at the `mininet>` prompt on the VM:
+To verify that the examples have had any effect, you can use e.g. a `ping` command at the `mininet>` prompt on the VM:

     h1 ping h2

 Host `h1` will then attempt to periodically send packets to `h2`.
 The sending of packets can be stopped with Ctrl+c.

 If you attempt the `ping` command above _before_ running one of the examples below, you will see no output: this is because there is no route between hosts `h1` and `h2` in the virtual